elben/pencil/examples/Docs/site/tutorials/03-blogging.markdown

 ${end}
 ```

-`injectTagsEnv` filters out the `tagPages` you passed in only to the tags found in the current page.
+`injectTags` filters out the `tagPages` you passed in only to the tags found in the current page.
 Thus we can loop through `tags` and link to the tag listing page, just like that.

 There ya go.
 Tags.
 It's complicated underneath the hood, but at least the method are easy to use, right?
 As always, if you're interested in learning more, the source code is always available.
 If you want a more interesting tagging system (sub-tags?), the existing implementation would serve as a good starting point.